Mündersbach

 Mündersbach is an Ortsgemeinde – a community belonging to a Verbandsgemeinde – in the Westerwaldkreis in Rhineland-Palatinate, Germany.

 Geography

 The community lies between Hachenburg and Herschbach.
 The residential community of Mündersbach belongs to the Verbandsgemeinde of Hachenburg, a kind of collective municipality.
 Its seat is in the like-named town.

 History

 In 1247, Mündersbach had its first documentary mention.

 Politics

 The municipal council is made up of 13 council members, including the extraofficial mayor (Bürgermeister), who were elected in a majority vote in a municipal election on 13 June 2004.

 Economy and infrastructure

 Transport

 The community lies directly on Bundesstraße 413 from Bendorf to Hachenburg.
 The nearest Autobahn interchanges are in Dierdorf, Neuwied and Ransbach-Baumbach on the A 3 (Cologne–Frankfurt), each some 15 km away.

+The Selters-Hachenburg narrow gauge railway had a stop in Mündersbach, but the line has been closed and most of its infrastructure deconstructed.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.
 Trains reach both cities in 30 to 40 minutes.